TylerRTDev/code-institute-course/README.md

 1. Write test scripts to automate the form submissions.
 2. Use assertions to validate expected outcomes (e.g., success messages, form field validations).

+### Design and Implement Manual Testing Procedures

+#### Functionality Testing
+- Design specific test cases for each feature of the website.
+- Implement step-by-step procedures to test these features manually.
+- Document the expected vs. actual results for each test case.

+#### Usability Testing
+- Create scenarios that a typical user might follow while using the website.
+- Perform these scenarios to identify any usability issues.
+- Gather feedback from real users and incorporate it into the usability testing process.

+#### Responsiveness Testing
+- Use various devices (desktop, tablet, mobile) to test the website.
+- Implement a checklist for elements to verify on each screen size, such as visibility, alignment, and accessibility.

+### Documentation
+- Maintain a detailed log of all testing activities, including dates, testers involved, and results.
+- Record any bugs or issues found, along with steps to reproduce and potential fixes.

 ## External References

 - Google Fonts
     * https://fonts.google.com/icons
 - Code Institute Form Dump